 When 100% of the maximum permitted pressure is reached, OLP cuts in and stops all functions that increase the pressure.
+On the lamp pole, if present, the red lamp and amber lamp will light continuously.

 The pressure level in the first and second boom is indicated by the LEDs on the user interface: